Pellets are made in the Multipurpose test facility. Photo: Curt-Robert Lindqvist.

 Multipurpose test facility

-In the Multipurpose test facility we develop and test the bentonite clay that is required in the Spent Fuel Repository, both as a buffer and as a backfill material for the emplacement tunnels.
+In the Multipurpose test facility methods are developed and tested for installing the bentonite clay that will be used in the Spent Fuel Repository – both as buffer material around the canisters and as backfill in the deposition tunnels.

-In the future repository one canister will be deposited each day.
-Around each canister a buffer of bentonite clay will be installed and at the same time six metres of the emplacement tunnel will be filled with backfill material.
+In the future repository, one canister is planned to be deposited per day.
+Around each canister, a buffer of bentonite clay will be installed, while six meters of the deposition tunnel will be filled with backfill material.

 Spara